BBaru8/person_re_id_trdp/README.md

 # Person Re-identification Benchmark
-This repository hosts the codebase of Tutored Research Development Project (TRDP) completed by Ms. Bithi Barua and Mr. Kazi Ahmed Asif Fuad.
+This repository hosts the codebase of Tutored Research Development Project (TRDP) completed by Bithi Barua and Kazi Ahmed Asif Fuad.
 This modified repository of
 State of Art "A Systematic Evaluation and Benchmark for Person Re-Identification: Features, Metrics, and Datasets." done by:
 Karanam, S., Gou, M., Wu, Z., Rates-Borras, A., Camps, O., & Radke, R. J. (2018).
 [A Systematic Evaluation and Benchmark for Person Re-Identification: Features, Metrics, and Datasets.](https://arxiv.org/abs/1605.09653) IEEE Transactions on Pattern Analysis and Machine Intelligence, accepted February 2018.